-What Can a Handyman Do in Madison, Wisconsin?
+What Can a Handyman Do Without a License in Madison, Wisconsin?

 In Wisconsin, there is no single statewide "general contractor" license for typical handyman/general building work, but you must comply with state trade credentialing (especially electrical and plumbing) and local permitting.
 Most handyman businesses also need Wisconsin Dwelling Contractor (qualifier) credentialing if they contract for 1–2 family dwelling work that requires building permits, plus a Dwelling Contractor certification for the business—this is where many small contractors get tripped up.
 Madison (City of Madison) primarily regulates through building permits/inspections and zoning (home occupation), not a universal citywide "business license" for all handymen.